-Most people think of Yoga as a set of physical postures or poses and movements that stretch and strengthen the body.
-This practice, often referred to by the Sanskrti word "Asana", is an important practice in some Yoga traditions, particularly in Hatha Yoga.
-But Yoga is much more than Asana and Asana is much more body poses.
+Most people think of Yoga as a set of physical postures (poses) and movements that stretch and strengthen the body often referred to by the Sanskrti word "Asana".
+But Yoga is much more than Asana and Asana is much more than body poses.

-In the classic "Yoga Sutras", the sage Patanjali defines Asana is Sutra 2.46:
+In the classic "Yoga Sutras", the sage Patanjali defines Asana in Sutra 2.46:

 The primary aim and effect of true Asana practice is an energetic condition of easeful constancy conducive to the rising and cultivation of Enlightenment or Awakening.

-Enlightenment is frequently conceptualized as a condition of mind, but it is better understood and experienced as an energetic condition.
-Cessation of uninvited mental activities (nirodha) is an effect of activation of the Spiritual Energy Body.
+Enlightenment is frequently conceptualized as a state of mind, but it is better understood and experienced as an energetic condition.
+Cessation (nirodha) of uninvited mental activities (citta vritti) is an effect of the activation of the Spiritual Energy Body.
 When the flow of spiritual energy becomes stable and constant as well as effortless and natural, the mind automatically comes to singleness.

-Activation and cultivation of the Spiritual Energy Body can be facilitated through Asana practice.
+Activation and cultivation of the Spiritual Energy Body can be advanced through Asana practice.
 Manipulation of the physical matter of the body and the development of intrabody connectivity along the muscular and neurological kinetic chains penetrates to the level of the subtle energy body, stimulating the formation of chakras (energy centers), nadis (energy channels) and vayus (energy flows or tides).
-It assists the "depatterning" process by which ingrained repetitive, habitual, addictive traits are disrupted and dissolved, freeing the flow of these energies.
+It assists the "depatterning" process by which physicalized, ingrained, repetitive, habitual and addictive traits are disrupted and dissolved, freeing the flow of these energies.

 Yoga Asana Forms—Purpose and Function

-- Conscious cultivation and expression of essential energetic qualities that stimulate and develop the activation and formation of the Spiritual Energy Body.
+- Conscious cultivation and expression of essential energetic qualities that stimulate and develop the activation, formation and liberation of the Spiritual Energy Body.

 - Development of: